 Educational & fun!

-Debbie provides an affordable and alternative after-school and school holiday program for students interested in creative writing and art.
-Her focus is on quality children’s literature and the important role it plays in our culture to springboard into a multitude of art and creative writing activities.
+StoryBox Arts provides an affordable and alternative after-school and school holiday program for students interested in art and creative writing.
+In many workshops, the focus is on quality children’s literature and the important role it plays in our culture to springboard into a multitude of art and creative writing activities.

-Debbie is passionate about books, creative writing, art and especially children.
-It is her vision to ignite and foster a passion in youngsters to read and value books, write creatively and explore the arts.
+Creative coach, Debbie, is passionate about books, creative writing, art, and especially children.
+It is her vision to ignite and foster a passion in youngsters to read and value books, explore the arts and/or write creatively.